 I am reminded of a quote from a classic text on managing professional service organizations (David Maister (1993).
 Managing the professional service firm.
 Free Press Paperbacks: New York.
 Pg.
 241):

 “What a group does with its billable time determines its income for the year.
 What it does with its non-billable time determines its future.”

-Marketing as our salvation
+Weekly marketing as our salvation

-Also look at the Daily/Weekly Demand series:
+Also, look at the Daily/Weekly Demand series: